txpipe/vrf/README.md

 ## What is VRF?

+VRF is the public-key pseudorandom function that provides a proof, in a non-interactive manner, for the corectedness of its output.
-VRF is the public-key version of a keyed cryptographic hash.
-Only the holder of the private VRF key is able to compute the hash, but anyone with corresponding public key can verify the correctness of the hash.
+Only the holder of the private VRF key is able to compute the output, along with the proof of correctness.
-VRF is a cryptographic function that generates random numbers in a deterministic and verifiable manner.
-The function is public-key pseudorandom one and provides proofs that its outputs were calculated correctly.

-The **owner of the secret key** can compute the function value as well as an associated proof for any input value.
-The **rest** that have at their disposal the associated public key can use it along with the proof and check that the input value was indeed calculated correctly, yet finding the secret key is not possible for them.
+The proof convinces the verifier, the party that owns the public key of the VRF, that the output is indeed correct.

 The idea was invented by [Micali, Rabin, Vadhan](https://ieeexplore.ieee.org/document/814584/) and was aimed to provide deterministic pre-commitments for low entropy inputs which must be resistant to brute-force pre-image attacks.
 The VRF can be used for defense against offline enumeration attacks (such as dictionary attacks) on data stored in hash-based data structures.
 See [Goldberg, Vcelak, Papadopoulos, Reyzin](https://open.bu.edu/server/api/core/bitstreams/7a1c4233-d789-4790-90a8-35ff39aea26a/content).
+The initial constructions were having significant drawbacks, for example proofs and keys of VRFs were linear in the input size.
+[Dodis and Yampolskiy](https://eprint.iacr.org/2004/310.pdf) introduced technique that allowed the usage of constant size proofs and keys.

-It's a crucial component for various applications, such as generating random numbers for lotteries and ensuring secure and unpredictable leader selection in proof-of-stake blockchain networks.
+It's a crucial cryptographic primitive for various applications, such as generating random numbers for lotteries and ensuring secure and unpredictable leader selection in proof-of-stake blockchain networks.

+## VRF in cardano

+The rationale behind using it in Cardano is presented in [Ouroboros Praos paper](https://iohk.io/en/research/library/papers/ouroboros-praos-an-adaptively-secure-semi-synchronous-proof-of-stake-protocol/) and later refined in [Consensus specification](https://ouroboros-consensus.cardano.intersectmbo.org/assets/files/consensus-spec-7378c9844defdc1b18f69b89206e3a9b.pdf).

+The VRF is used in two paticular contexts:
+1. Leader Election, where a VRF output/proof is used to verify that a party is selected to generate a block
+2. Random Beacon, where a VRF output/proof is used to generate randomness for leader election in the next epoch

+### Technical details of VRF in cardano

+It is worth mentioning in a nutshell, how exactly, VRF is used in consensus.
+It is succintly presented in Fig. 2 of paper

+A block **B** for a slot number **sl** containing data **d** is produced by a party **P** by publishing the tuple **(st, d, sl, crt, ρ, σ)**.
+Here, **st** is the hash of the previous blocks.
+The tuple **crt = (P, y, π)** contains the party’s identity **P**, a VRF output (ie., hash) **y** and a vrf proof **π**.
+The pair **ρ = (yρ, πρ)** contains a VRF output **yρ** and a VRF proof **πρ**.
+Finally, **σ** is a KE signature (aka KES) on the value **(st, d,sl, crt, ρ)** for the time slot **sl**, generated with the signing key for a particular point in time specified by **sl**.

 ## Command-Line